bharatadk/DATABASE_MIGRATION_UTILS/README.md

 The eighth step was to create a new database in pgAdmin using the same name as `db_name`.

-The code for migration and alter date is located in the `phinx.yml` file and the `db/migrations` folder of the latest HITE project.
-The `phinx.yml` file contains the configuration settings for the database connection and the migration paths.
-The `db/migrations` folder contains the PHP files that define the migration classes and methods.
-Each file has a timestamp and a name that describes the purpose of the migration.
-For example, the file `20210302111600_add_date_fields.php` adds date fields to various tables.
-The migration methods use the Phinx library to execute SQL queries and alter the database schema and data.

 ## Run the migration using following command: